snikumbh/archR/README.md

 <!-- badges: end -->

 # archR
-R package for discovery of clusters with characteristic sequence architectures using NMF
+R package for discovery of sequence architectures using Non-negative Matrix Factorization

 ## Installation